vol 3: Development

 Introduction

-hand, we can choose how to act with greater certainty of success.
+hand, we can choose how to act with greater probability of success.
+Natural selection - Wikipedia

 epistemology must also evolve.
-Methods that were once felt to yield
+Methods that were once seen to be helpful may no longer seem so satisfactory.
+Epistemology - Wikipedia

 Even a very simple creature has an almost infinite range of